2026-2027 Fellowships for Palestinian Scholars Conducting Humanities and Social Science Field-Based Research on Palestine

 • ID and passport information

-• Two letters of recommendation for doctoral students only
+• Two letters of recommendation (for PhD students only)

 Evaluation criteria:

-• Research topic significant, under-researched, original, or new perspective (especially in relation to war studies and Gaza)
+• Research topic is significant, under-researched, original, or a new perspective

-• Contribution to your field of studies and Palestinian Studies
+• Contribution to your field of study and Palestinian Studies

 • Appropriateness of methodology